 - The survey is attractively short in length while still addressing core school quality factors.

 - The CSPS is completely anonymous; individual parent responses can never be traced back to respondents.

 - The survey addresses equity, bias, and cultural responsiveness, and a special report displaying these findings by racial/ethnic groups can be ordered at no additional cost.

 - The CSPS can be customized by adding questions of interest to a particular school or district.

 - The survey has been translated into 10 languages (only English and Spanish available on-line). [link to language item on FAQ list]

 - The survey can be conducted online, on paper, or using a combination of the two strategies.

-- Although the CSPS is not provided free-of-charge like the CSCS, survey costs are very low and fall below those of all primary national competitors for most districts.
+- Although the CSPS is not provided free-of-charge like the CSSS, survey costs are very low and fall below those of all primary national competitors for most districts.